 I’ve heard some perspective on this night throughout the years.
 Some say I should’ve just gone home.
 Some say that I shouldn’t have drank.
 Some say that it wasn’t my fault.

-I think there is a little bit of truth in all of those.
+I think there is truth in all of that.

-This was the first time that I was raped, but it wasn’t the last.
+This was the first time I was raped, but it wasn’t the last.
 There was one more really bad night.
 It also involved alcohol and a ‘party’.
 I was older then.
 I thought I was more careful.
-I thought I had locked the door.
+I had locked the door.

 My thoughts today: